4d/docs/docs/ViewPro/method-list.md

 The command removes columns from the *tableName* table, NOT from the sheet.
 The total number of columns of the sheet is not impacted by the command.
 Data present at the right of the table (if any) are automatically moved letf according to the number of removed columns.

-If the *tableName* table is bound to a collection, the command removes element(s) from the collection.
 If *tableName* does not exist, nothing happens.

 #### Example

-To remove two columns from 3rd column of the "dataContext" table:
+To remove two columns from 3rd column of the "dataTable" table:

 ```4d
-VP REMOVE TABLE COLUMNS("ViewProArea"; "dataContext"; 3; 2)
+VP REMOVE TABLE COLUMNS("ViewProArea"; "dataTable"; 3; 2)
 ```

 #### See also